pastacoin/pastacoin/README.md

 ### Algorithmic Stability Control
 Unlike traditional stablecoins that require pegging to external currencies, PaSta implements internal stability mechanisms that:
 - Monitor average transaction sizes across the network to detect price trends
-- Automatically adjust money supply through small minting or burning operations
+- Automatically adjust money supply through small minting or burning operations within transactions
-- Maintain purchasing power without external dependencies
-- Create passive stability through continuous, small adjustments

 ### Dynamic Chain Architecture
 PaSta enables parallel processing through a scalable chain structure:
+- One transaction per block
-- Controlled chain bifurcation allows temporary splits during high transaction volume
+- Controlled chain bifurcation allows splits when the network is saturated
-- Special aggregation blocks merge parallel chains back into the main chain
+- Aggregation blocks merge blocks back towards the main chain
+- Block times get shorter the further from the main chain a block gets (layering)
+- If a block initiates a split, it must also perform an aggregation to be eligible for validation
 - Balance blocks serve as validated checkpoints to optimize transaction history
 - Maintains eventual consistency while enabling dramatically higher throughput

 ### User-Based Validation
 Instead of relying on dedicated miners, PaSta distributes validation among network participants:
+- Instead of miners competing for a coin reward, users compete to have their transactions accepted
+- Prior to a transaction block being eligible for validation the node must first validate other transactions
+- Once a block is eligible for validation other users must validate it
 - Transaction privileges are tied directly to blockchain storage contribution
-- Validation requirements scale with transaction size
-- Small transactions process quickly with minimal validation
+- Higher layer transactions (further from teh main chain, smaller block time) process quickly with minimal validation
-- Larger transactions require more extensive validation from high-capacity nodes
-- Natural scaling relationship between transaction capabilities and network contribution
+- Number of validators scales perfectly with number of transactions (because the nodes executing transactions are also the validators)

 ## Core Components